Prof. Dr. Heinz Billing dies on 4 January 2017 at the age of 102

-The Heinz-Billing-Award for the Advancement of Computational Science
+The Heinz Billing Prize for the Advancement of Computational Science

-In 1993, the Heinz-Billing-Award for the advancement of scientific computation was presented for the first time.
+In 1993, the Heinz Billing Prize for the advancement of scientific computation was presented for the first time.
 The aim of this award was to honour the achievements of those who have spent time and effort developing the hardware and software crucial for scientific advances.
 Since then the role of computational approaches in all areas of science has grown steadily and has become an indispensable part of modern research.
 It is the purpose of the award to honour outstanding scientific contributions in all areas of computational science.
-The award is named after Professor Heinz Billing, emeritus of the Max-Planck-Institute for Astrophysics who also has been chairman of the Advisory Committee for computers in the Max-Planck-Society.
+The award is named after Professor Heinz Billing, emeritus of the Max Planck Institute for Astrophysics who also has been chairman of the Advisory Committee for computers in the Max Planck Society.
 With the invention of the drum storage and the construction of the computers G1, G2, G3, Professor Billing was one of the very first pioneers of electronic data processing at the beginning of scientific computation.

 “Outstanding Contributions to Computational Science”

-is awarded biennially by the Heinz-Billing-Foundation of the Max-Planck-Society.
-The award, open to scientists of all disciplines, is supposed to recognize work of younger scientists, who did not yet obtain a tenured full professor or equivalent position or who just obtained such a position.
+is awarded biennially by the Heinz Billing Foundation of the Max Planck Society.
+The prize, open to scientists of all disciplines, is supposed to recognize work of younger scientists, who did not yet obtain a tenured full professor or equivalent position or who just obtained such a position.
 Applications as well as nominations from all fields of computational science are welcome and should demonstrate significant progress in solving scientific problems by computational means.
 Some typical examples of relevant research areas are given below: